nvpro-samples/vk_lod_clusters/README.md

 Does not need the BLAS and TLAS build steps and can render directly from `SceneBuilding::renderClusterInfos`.
 Frustum and occlusion culling can be done to reduce the number of rendered clusters during traversal.
 * [shaders/render_raster_clusters.mesh.glsl](/shaders/render_raster_clusters.mesh.glsl): Mesh shader to render a cluster.
+* [shaders/render_raster_clusters_sw.comp.glsl](/shaders/render_raster_clusters.mesh.glsl): Compute shader to rasterize a cluster.
+It is only used when the "Allow SW-Raster" traversal option is active.
 * [shaders/render_raster.frag.glsl](/shaders/render_raster.frag.glsl)

+In some conditions (visualize == visibility buffer, separate groups on, culling on) one can enable the usage of a basic compute-shader based rasterizer.
+However it hasn't been tuned yet and in typical usage scenarios is not faster than the mesh-shader because clusters tend to have larger than single pixel triangles.
+You can look for `USE_SW_RASTER` in the code where it does affect traversal.

 **Ray Tracing:**
 After the BLAS are built, also runs the TLAS build or update and then traces rays.